HackSquadHQ/COHORT-1/Week1_intro-to-cybersecurity/@Testyadeg/note.md

 Malware stands for malicious software.
 It aims to learn about some malware programs like trojan horse, virus, ransomware etc. Thers are two analysis techniques we use;
 1. Static analysis --- Inspecting the malicious programs without running it.
 2. Dynamic analysis --- works by running the malware in a controlled environment and monitoring its activities.
+---
+---
+# Search Skills
+I learnt how to evaluate information sources, use search engine efficiently, I explored specialized search engines and made use of social media...
+There are some certain things to consider when evaluating information;
+1. Source ---- identifying the author or organization publishing the information
+2. Evidence and reasoning ---- check whether the claims are backed by credible evidence and logical reasoning.
+3. Objectivity and bias ---- evaluate the info. if presented impartially and rationally.
+4. Corroboration and consistency ---- validate the info from other reputable sources
+---
+## Search engines
+1. Google
+2. Bing
+3. DuckDuck Go

+There are some search operators supported by google, e.g
+> "e.p" it indicates you are looking for pages with the exact word or phrase

+> site: it lets you specify the domain name to which you want to limit your search

+> "-" the minus sign allows you to omit search results that contain a particular word or phrase

+> Filetype: indispensable for finding files instead of webpages. e.g Filetype: ppt cybersecurity

+We also have some specialized searcg engines...
+1. shodan ---- it allows me to search for specific types and versions of servers, networking equipment, industrial control systems, and IoT devices.
+2. Censys ---- focuses on internet-connected hosts, websites, certificates, and other internet assets.
+3. VirusTotal ---- it provides virus scanning service for files using multiple antivirus engines.
+4. HIBP [have i been pwned] ---- it tells you if an email address has appeared in a leaked data breach

+I also leant that when protecting an organization, i must ensure that the workers and employees are not oversharing personal and work informations on social media.

+---
+---
+# CISCO
+## INTRODUCTION TO CYBERSECURITY